digitaltwinconsortium/dtc-glossary/glossary.md

 This figure shows how a [Data Model](#data-model) relates to a [Digital Model](#digital-model) and how both relate to the physical world.
 ![Data Model](images/DataModel.png)

 Communication can get tricky when folks use the unqualified term "model" to mean "data model".
 This is particularly true of people who do "data modeling" as part of their job.
 They may use a term like "building model" to refer to a __data model__ for creating digital models of buildings (rather than a specific digital model of a particular building).
-For this reason, it may be helpful to use a synonym like "schema" or "ontology", since "building schema" will be more-reliably interpreted as a "data model for structuring data that represents buildings" and never as a static digital model of a particular building.
+For this reason, it may be helpful to use a synonym like "schema", since "building schema" will be more-reliably interpreted as a "data model for structuring data that represents buildings" and never as a persistent model of a particular building.

 As an example, a digital model of a particular real-world building will consist of data that represents relevant aspects of that building for the desired use cases.
 The digital model will have a "buildings data model" that defines what aspects of the real-world buildings can be expressed in the data of the digital model, and how they are named, structured, and represented in the digital model's data.